pa11y/pa11y-ci/README.md

 ### URL configuration

-Each URL in your config file can be an object and specify [pa11y configurations] which override the defaults too.
-You do this by using an object instead of a string, and providing the URL as a `url` property on that object.
-This can be useful if, for example, you know that a certain URL takes a while to load or you want to check what the page looked like when the tests were run:
+A URL can be a `string` or an `object`.
+In its object form, aspects of the default [pa11y configurations] can be overridden per URL.
+For example, this allows the timeout to be increased for a slow-loading page, or to take a screenshot for a page of particular interest:

 ```json
 {